Adroiti/docs-for-code-review-tools/TSLint/no-unused-variable.md

-Pattern: No unused variable
+Pattern: Unused variable

 Issue: -

 ## Description

 Disallows unused imports, variables, functions and private class members.
-Similar to tsc’s –noUnusedParameters and –noUnusedLocals options, but does not interrupt code compilation.
+Similar to tsc’s `–noUnusedParameters` and `–noUnusedLocals` options, but does not interrupt code compilation.

 ## Further Reading